Skip to content

 Beginnings

 About 130 years ago (1868), the bells of the Presbyterian Church in Basking Ridge rang out for more than religious reasons.
-The “voice” of a citizen’s crime prevention network, the bells tolled for sinners as well as for saints, rousing deputized civilians from their homes in search of suspected perpetrators.
+The “voice” of a citizen’s crime prevention network, the bells tolled for sinners and saints, rousing deputized civilians from their homes in search of suspected perpetrators.
 The Basking Ridge-Millington Detective Society used the church bells much as the volunteer firemen now use Township sirens to summon volunteers for urgent services.

 The Society, established in 1867 with 84 members, was the forerunner of the local police department.
-That, with the Bernards Township Vigilant Society of 1903 and the Bernards Township Protective Association of 1918 are largely forgotten today in local history.
-Many townspeople do not know there were these groups.
+That, with the Bernards Township Vigilant Society of 1903 and the Bernards Township Protective Association of 1918, is largely forgotten today in local history.
+Many townspeople did not know there were these groups.

-The Basking Ridge-Millington Detective Society had its roots in these post-Civil War years.
-Petty crime was rampant.
+The Basking Ridge-Millington Detective Society had its roots in the post-Civil War years, when petty crime was rampant.
 At the Brick Academy in Basking Ridge, younger children were relocated to the top floor of the building, with the older students on the main floor of School District #12.

 None of these “police” were professionals.
-All had full time day jobs and would patrol at night.
-Some commuted into New York, after the railroad arrived in 1872.
-Most of the men were the “upper crust of the community.
+All had full-time day jobs and would patrol at night.
+Some commuted into New York after the railroad arrived in 1872.
+Most men were the “upper crust of the community.
 Very few people were arrested.
 The “detectives” would hang out, if expecting many people to arrive on the trains, go down to the station and follow them.

-These wealthy citizens would arrest Germans, Italians and Irish, who mostly were domestics getting into trouble with liquor.
-Arrests could be for public drunkenness, petty thievery and assault and battery, horse thievery, and house robberies.
+These wealthy citizens would arrest Germans, Italians, and Irish, who mostly were domestics, getting into trouble with liquor.
+Arrests could be for public drunkenness, petty thievery, assault and battery, horse thievery, and house robberies.
 Constables were hired per arrest, a transition from all civilian volunteers to a professional force.

 By-Laws of the Basking Ridge & Millington Detective Society, organized December 7, 1867 (3" x 4 ½”) Source: Historical Society of the Somerset Hills

-Vintage crime in the early part of the 20th Century included stolen chickens, hay, tires, beehives; runaway carriages; gamecock betting; stealing furs from traps; escaped veterans; wild and barking dogs; break and entries; gypsy bands; vagrants and suspicious characters— persons warned and placed on good behavior.
+Vintage crime in the early part of the 20th Century included stolen chickens, hay, tires, and beehives; runaway carriages; gamecock betting; stealing furs from traps; escaped veterans; wild and barking dogs; break-ins; gypsy bands; vagrants and suspicious characters—persons warned and placed on good behavior.

 Patrolman Gear – 1917